 The Bachelor of Science in Lifespan Health prepares students for admission to a graduate or professional school with an emphasis on the biomedical aspects of health including disease prevention, detection and treatment.
-This program is designed for students wishing to pursue graduate studies in a health field such as medicine, pharmacy, occupational therapy, physical therapy, psychology and other related fields.
+This program is designed for students wishing to pursue graduate studies in a health field such as medicine, pharmacy, occupational/physical therapy, psychology and other related fields.

 Admission to this program is granted through USC's admission process, described in the admission section of this catalogue.
-The same foreign language requirement for the B.S. in Human Development and Aging is required as well as the USC Core (see pages 63 and 245 for more information).
+The same foreign language requirement for the B.S. in Human Development and Aging is required as well as the USC Core (see The USC Core and the General Education Program for more information).
 Students must enroll in the following courses:

-GERONTOLOGY REQU JIRED COURSES UNITS
+Gerontology Required Courses Units

-GERO 200 Gerontology: The Science ce
+GERO 200 Gerontology: The Science of Adult 4

-of Adult Development 4
+Development

 GERO 310 Physiology of Aging 4

-GERO 320 Psychology of Adult
+GERO 320 Psychology of Adult Development 4

-Development 4

-GERO 416 Health Issues in Adultho ood 4
+GERO 416 Health Issues in Adulthood 4

-GERO 483 Global Health and Aging g 4
+GERO 483 Global Health and Aging 4

 GERO 492 Senior Seminar 4

-GERO 495 Practicum in Geriatric C are 4
+GERO 495 Practicum in Geriatric Care 4

-Choose three from n the following four courses: :
+Choose three f rom the following four courses:

 GERO 414 Neurobiology of Aging 4

-GERO 437 Social and Psychological

-Aspects of Death

-and Dying 4
+GERO 437 Social and Psychological Aspects of Death and Dying 4

-GERO 475 Ethical Issues in Geriatric
+GERO 475 Ethical Issues in Geriatric Care 4

-Care 4

-GERO 481 Case Management for

-Older Adults 4
+GERO 481 Case Management for Older Adults 4

 Electives 32

-Gerontology elect tives 12
+Gerontology e lectives 12

-Prerequisite require d.